mpaauw/bayonet/README.md

 # bayonet :hocho:
 A restful API wrapper for the official Hacker News API, written in C#.

-## Setup
+## Docker Setup
 Clone this repository, navigate to newly-created root directory on your machine.
+Also ensure that you have Docker installed on your machine.

 From root, run the following command to build local project files:
 ```